 Now is the moment that sets the scene for everything that LOUIS XIII will one day become.

-One hundred years of ageing and blending depend on perfection at this point.
+Decades of ageing and blending depend on perfection at this point.
 Nothing less than the best will do, and the rules are minutely defined.
 The starting point is a light acid wine, fermented across a leisurely one-to-two-week period, low in alcohol because that is always the preferred basis for a superior cognac.

 All pips were removed from the grapes at the point of pressing, to avoid any unwanted tannins in the future eau-de-vie.